-The on-site restaurant, Nam, is regarded by some as the best place to eat on Langkawi - and that's saying something because Langkawi is well-stocked with quality restaurants.
-The cuisine is a fusion of Mediterranean and Asian, with dishes such as coriander and lemongrass pesto with cashews and penne; rock lobster tails with satay sauce and guava salad; or baked snapper on mango rice.
-Nyonya specialities (Malay-Chinese hybrids) are also on offer, while the desserts are to die for (chocaholics take note: "Chocolate Marquise Caramel Tart served with Chocolate Truffle and a Rich Chocolate Ice Cream").
+The on-site restaurant, Nam, is regarded by some as the best place to eat on Langkawi.
+The cuisine is a fusion of West meets Spice, with dishes such as coriander and lemongrass pesto with cashews and penne; rock lobster tails with satay sauce and guava salad; or baked snapper on mango rice.
+Nyonya specialities (Malay-Chinese hybrids) include a tasting platter of 9 dishes served on a banana leaf.
+Desserts are to die for (chocaholics take note: "Chocolate Marquise Caramel Tart served with Chocolate Truffle and a Rich Chocolate Ice Cream").
 The restaurant is set in an open-sided wooden pavilion overlooking the lagoon, with subdued lighting and bright, custom-made furnishings.

-An excellent international wine-list (with duty-free prices) is featured both at the Nam and at Chin Chin, a chic, antique-strewn lounge-bar set in a renovated Chinese shophouse, which also serves cocktails, liqueurs and flavoured coffees.
+An excellent international wine-list (with duty-free prices) is featured both at the Nam and at Stilt House - a chic, lounge-bar set in a renovated Chinese shophouse, specialising in cocktails and sipping spirits.

-As dusk approaches, head for the Sunset Deck, where cocktails are served alongside a tapas/mezze menu featuring the likes of baked fish in banana leaf and deep-fried calamari.
+As dusk approaches, head for the Sunset Deck, where cocktails are served alongside a tapas/mezze menu featuring the likes of deep-fried calamari.

-Breakfast (included) is left in your fridge in the evening so you can enjoy it on your terrace whenever you wake up!
+Breakfast (included) is left in your fridge overnight so you can enjoy it on your terrace whenever you wake up!
 It consists of a simple continental affair, expect cakes, fruits, breads, jams and honeys, yogurts and juices.